 What is the FMA?

-The FMA was founded in 2002 as a way to provide a broader, risk-focused regulatory oversight across all sectors of Australia’s financial market.
+The FMA was founded in 2002 as a way to provide a broader, risk-focused regulatory oversight across all sectors of Austria’s financial market.
 Headquartered in Vienna, the FMA is an independent, autonomous organization but works in coordination with the Austrian Federal Ministry of Finance (BMF) and its central bank: the Oesterreichische Nationalbank (OeNB).